GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 ### Hard Skills

-- **Is fluent in most part of the tech stack that we use** (Ruby on Rails, React, Next.js, TypeScript, Python, GraphQL and others).
+- **Is fluent in most of the tech stack that we use** (Ruby on Rails, React, Next.js, TypeScript, Python, GraphQL and others).
 - **Is fluent in TDD, understands the importance of it and propagates it to the team**.
 - Is capable of writing tests that isolate application layers in a meaningful way (both on backend and frontend), adding value to our test pyramid.
-- Is capable of producing code according to our [Styleguide](https://github.com/GeekHunter-Brasil/hello-world) and improving upon it (making new suggestions and such).
+- Is capable of writing code according to our [Styleguide](https://github.com/GeekHunter-Brasil/hello-world) and improving upon it (making new suggestions and such).
 - Is fluent with common database technologies.
-Is capable of solving complex performance of distribution problems (e.g. optimizing a slow query by re-implementing it or changing the database structure).
+Is capable of solving complex performance and/or modeling problems (e.g. optimizing a slow query by re-implementing it or changing the database structure).
 - Has solid experience with other database technologies (e.g. non-relational databases, graph databases, etc).
 Knows how and when to apply those options in daily tasks.
 - Is fluent in git.
-Can solve just about any problem that may arise in a repo.
+Can solve just about any problem that may arise in a repo and is capable of using different strategies to improve the development flow (ex: use squash and rebase to preserve a linear history)
-- Is fluent in Object Oriented Programming, knows the key points to it and is able to produce high-quality OOP code.
+- Is fluent in Object Oriented Programming, knows the key points to it and is able to write high-quality OOP code.
 - Has solid experience with Functional Programming, knows advantages and disadvantages to each paradigm.
 - Has solid experience with concepts such as data immutability, pure functions, reactivity.
 - **Has solid experience in software architecture**.
 Is able to implement common patterns in a disorganized repository.